 North Logan is a somewhat ethnically-diverse city.
 The people who call North Logan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Logan residents report their race to be White, followed by Asian.
-Important ancestries of people in North Logan include German, Danish, Swedish, and European.
+Important ancestries of people in North Logan include English, German, Danish, Swiss, and Swedish.

 The most common language spoken in North Logan is English.
 Other important languages spoken here include Spanish and Chinese.